 All student appeals committee hearings will be conducted in private in order to protect the confidential nature of the proceedings.
 The chairperson will preside at the hearing.
 The Dean of Student Services or his designee will be present to make sure procedural matters are followed.
 At the hearing, only the committee chairperson, the Dean of Student Services or his designee, the serving committee members, the student filing the grievance, and the Vernon College respondent shall be present.
 No other parties are allowed to be present in the hearing room.
 The hearing shall be of an informal nature and need not adhere to the rules of procedures or technical rules of evidence followed by courts of law.
 Likewise, deviations from prescribed procedures will not necessarily invalidate a decision or proceeding, unless significant prejudice to a student respondent or the College may result.
-Only one student and only one college employee shall be designated to represent during the hearing procedures.
-A written record of the proceedings will be kept by the committee chairperson.
+Only one student and only one college employee shall be kept by the committee chairperson.
 No audio recordings will be permitted.
 The record of the hearing will be filed in the office of the Dean of Student Services and only for the purpose of appeal be accessible to the College and the student.